 Cisco publishes Field Notices to notify customers and partners about significant issues in Cisco products that typically require an upgrade, workaround or other user action.
 Field Notices are posted to the Product Support pages on www.cisco.com.
-Notifications are sent via email to the users who have opted in via the the Cisco Notification Service, which allows users to customize the notifications they wish to receive.
+Notifications are sent via email to the users who have opted in via My Notifications, which allows users to customize the notifications they wish to receive.

 Note: Field Notices do not contain security vulnerability-related issues.
 Security vulnerability notifications are addressed by Cisco PSIRT in accordance with the Security Vulnerability Policy.
 Users can view the latest Cisco security advisories and alerts on our website, and can subscribe to one or more notification options.

 Field Notices are officially published in English-only and provide information that includes, but is not limited to, products affected, defect identification numbers, problem symptoms, workarounds, and solutions.
 More specifically, the primary components of a Field Notice are: